Get in touch

 Our watering programme runs on the recommended frequency that the British Standards advises: every two weeks in the first year, every three weeks in the second and once a month in the third.

 When it’s extremely hot we have increased our watering rates, but we'd highly appreciate every bit of help we can get in watering the young trees.
-If the tree has a pipe next to it, water can be poured into it to water the roots.
+Find out how to look after your local young street trees here.

 Street tree planting advice / guerilla planting